Compton woman, 28, killed after uninvited guests open fire at birthday party

-A 28-year-old woman was shot and killed at her home in Compton early Sunday morning after a group of uninvited males crashed a birthday party that the victim was hosting, authorities said.
+COMPTON, Calif.
+(KABC) -- A 28-year-old woman was shot and killed at her home in Compton early Sunday morning after a group of uninvited males crashed a birthday party that the victim was hosting for a relative, authorities said.

 Deputies responded shortly before 3:30 a.m. to a call of "shots fired" in the 300 block of West Johnson Street, according to the Los Angeles County Sheriff's Department.
 The call was subsequently updated to a report of a gunshot victim.